-Kristina Milz, historienne engagée, does her best to defend her hero against Spitaler's smart maliciousness.
-She means well with Süßheim, claiming that he was on the contrary an excellent linguist and outstanding historian.
-One cannot deny that Süßheim had difficulties to place his message for the “field” in learned publications, and for his university audience, but the later feature was an obstacle he shared with many, if not the majority of the German mandarins.
-I am not sure if we do him right by including articles for the general readership and unpublished materials to his scientific biography and by distinguishing between his early and later works.
-But these are insignificant observations with regard to the book as a whole.
-“Karl Süßheim Bey” will remain of immense value predominantly as a social biography and for the history of Islamic Studies.
+Kristina Milz, a historienne engagée, does her best to defend her hero against Spitaler’s smart malice.
+She means well towards Süßheim, claiming on the contrary that he was an excellent linguist and an outstanding historian.
+One cannot deny that Süßheim had difficulties in to place his message for the “field” in learned publications and for his university audience, but the latter was an obstacle he faced with many, if not the majority of German mandarins.
+I am not sure if we do him juistice by including articles for the general readership and unpublished materials to his scholarly biography and by distinguishing between his early and later works.
+However, these are insignificant observations with regard to the book as a whole.
+Karl Süßheim Bey’s legacy remains immensely valuable, predominantly as a social biography and with regard to the history of Islamic Studies.

-I recommend to those readers who are interested in the secret history of the field without being able to work through 700 pages in German to confine themselves to one or two chapters, for instance “Grau ist alle Theorie.
-Ein Orienthistoriker”, but I am sure they will be seduced to explore the remaining 600 pages.
-A look to the chronology in Flemming/Schmidt can be as helpful as referring to the index which includes not only persons but also place names and other items.
+I recommend to those readers who are interested in the secret history of the field are unable to read the whole 700 pages in German to confine themselves to one or two chapters, for instance, the one entitled “Grau ist alle Theorie.
+Ein Orienthistoriker.”
+I am sure this will entice them into exploring the rest of the work.
+Examining the chronology in Flemming and Schmidt can be as helpful as referring to the index which includes not only persons but also place names and other items.

+Klaus Kreiser

+Independent scholar, Berlin, Germany

+klaus.kreiser@t-online.de